amix/vimrc/sources_non_forked/lightline.vim/README.md

 ```sh
 export TERM=xterm-256color
 ```
-and then add the following configure to your `.vimrc`.
+and then add the following configuration to your `.vimrc`.
 ```vim
 if !has('gui_running')
   set t_Co=256